kianwei96/ExperimentPlatform/README.md

 ```
 2. run calibrate_video.py after successful calibration for set 1 experiment
 3. super-position results can be found [here](https://github.com/ndhuu/fyp_result/blob/main/eyelink.ipynb).
 This is slightly different from Matlab version (using 'v4' griddata, wherease python's griddata does not have 'v4', hence failed for extrapolation)
+4. After calibration is done, you can physically place markers in md2 maze room to denote as the reward locations.
+You will then need to modify the reward locations in rviz to match the ones you placed.
+You can check with the researchers in md2 as to where the fixed reward locations will be at.
+5. Ensure the eyelink checkbox is marked in the GUI to enable eyelink for the experiment
+6. Follow the trial phases and rewards and look at the markers at each reward locations.
+Make sure your eye is being detected properly by the eyelink computer.
+It should be marked as green in the eyelink computer if it is detected correctly.
+7. After the whole experiment is done, the robot will save the eyelink data file (.edf) in /data folder

 ### For Developers